Timeline of the Israeli–Palestinian conflict in 2021

 The following is a timeline of events during the Israeli–Palestinian conflict in 2021, including the 2021 Israel–Palestine crisis.

 February

 February 4

 Israel razed Khirbet Humsa al-Fawqa for the second time because of what it claimed was an illegal settlement next to a military firing range.
 The Israeli rights group B'Tselem called the demolition "unusually broad," accusing Israel of seeking "to forcibly transfer Palestinian communities in order to take over their land."

 April

 Clashes occur throughout April in the Sheikh Jarrah neighborhood of Jerusalem where dozens of Palestinian families are threatened with eviction due to the long-running Sheikh Jarrah property dispute.

 May

+May 2

+2021 Tapuah Junction shooting: Muntasir Shalabi, a Palestinian-American dual citizen opened fire in a drive-by shooting in the Tapuach Junction in the West Bank, killing a 19 years old Yeshiva student named Yehuda Guetta, seriously injured a second teenager and lightly wounded a third.

 May 5

 Negotiations to form a new Israeli government under Benjamin Netanyahu fail and Yair Lapid of the centrist Yesh Atid party is asked by President Reuven Rivlin to try form a government.

 May 6

 The rising tensions in the West Bank and East Jerusalem in recent weeks were confirmed as two Palestinians were killed in clashes with the Israel Defense Forces.